Interview with Martha Thorne, Executive Director of the Pritzker Architecture Prize

 “I wish I had a checklist, but there is not.
 I think that is another unique aspect of the Pritzker Architecture Prize, the jury: they do not have a checklist, they do not vote, they talk.
 It is fair to say that they talk about big issues facing society in sort of a general conversation, continuing with talking about the role of architecture could or should be, what the power of architecture is today, and whatever issues that the jury thinks are important.”

-“That is really interesting, how many jury members are there?”
-Fabio asks.
+“That is really interesting, how many jury members are there?” we ask.

 “Right now there are seven, and according to our guidelines, they can be between five to nine” Martha responds.

-“It sounds like a very spontaneous and philosophical approach to assess the winners as compared to many competitions where you have a fixed list of criteria: this is more natural.” concludes Fabio.
+“It sounds like a very spontaneous and philosophical approach to assess the winners as compared to many competitions where you have a fixed list of criteria: this is more natural.” we conclude.

 You have a special interest in city planning, urbanism, and how private and public spaces can intertwine with each other: what do you think the future will be like in this regard?